Download the MyVectra Mobile App Patient Brochure (PDF)

 Follow these steps to restore your data:

-Vectra DA is an advanced blood test that measures RA disease activity.
-Vectra DA is intended for adults who have been diagnosed with RA (it does not diagnose RA).
-Vectra DA can be used to measure the level of disease activity at a specific point in time and with repeat measurements to track changes in disease activity over time.
-Vectra DA generates a single score between 1 and 100 (lower is better) that represents the level of RA disease activity.
+Vectra is an advanced blood test that measures RA disease activity.
+Vectra is intended for adults who have been diagnosed with RA (it does not diagnose RA).
+Vectra can be used to measure the level of disease activity at a specific point in time and with repeat measurements to track changes in disease activity over time.
+Vectra generates a single score between 1 and 100 (lower is better) that represents the level of RA disease activity.
 The score classifies RA into low, moderate, and high disease activity.
-For more information about Vectra DA, click here.
+For more information about Vectra, click here.

 If you are concerned about the privacy of your data, there are a number of steps you can take to protect yourself.